Packing a healthy school lunch for your kids is quick and easy with these five kid- and mom-approved ideas (plus 40+ recipes to put them into action)!

 If that’s not enough ideas for you, be sure to check out my Guide to Back to School Meal Planning too!

-Remember, when packing your children’s lunchbox, provide a variety of food for a balanced plate – even if the meal is not being served on a plate at all!
-Marina over at Nutrichicos has a great post that shows you just how to pack a balanced lunchbox and check out my Top 5 Tips For Packing a Healthy & Delicious School Lunch.
+Remember, when packing your children’s lunchbox, provide a variety of food for a balanced plate – check out my Top 5 Tips For Packing a Healthy & Delicious School Lunch to get your blueprint!

 And in the spirit of Kids Eat Right month, here’s a video of my girls making smoothies with me the other day.
 You may have seen it when I posted my first insta story on Instagram, but here it is in full!
 Don’t forget to get your kids in the kitchen to help you menu plan, cook, and pack their lunchboxes – their involvement goes a long way to helping them try new foods and eat a healthier diet!